MicrosoftDocs/powerbi-docs/powerbi-docs/service-embed-report-microsoft-teams.md

 ## Start a conversation

-When you add a Power BI report tab to Teams, Teams automatically creates a tab conversation to accompany the report.
+When you add a Power BI report tab to Teams, Teams automatically creates a tab conversation for the report.

 - Select **Show tab conversation** in the upper-right corner.